-Encopresis is a problem that won’t just go away on its own, but luckily, it’s relatively easy to treat.
+Encopresis is a problem that won’t just go away on its own.
+However, it’s relatively easy to treat.

 Here’s what you need to know about encopresis:

-A compassionate team of professionals will address your child's physical symptoms and emotional well-being and help your child learn to have regular bowel movements on the toilet.
+Boston Children's Hospital provides a compassionate team of professionals who will address your child's physical symptoms and emotional well being, while helping your child learn to have regular bowel movements on the toilet.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”